ahabibz/databaseless-passmanager/README.md

 # databaseless-passmanager
-A password manager generating unique non-random irreversible passwords so that it does not need a database
+A password manager generating unique non-random irreversible passwords from the master phrase so that it does not need a database.